srutinadar26/Blog/README.md

 This is not just a blog.

-It is a quiet corner of the internet where I document my thoughts, emotions, and creativity through poetry and reflective writing.
+This is my personal digital sanctuary a space where I express myself through poetry, reflections, and creative writing

-Built as a personal space, this project represents who I am beyond code — a blend of logic and literature, structure and soul.
+Built not just as a project, but as a living archive of my thoughts, emotions, and imagination, this blog represents who I am beyond academics and code.

 ---